drllama07/MKA_Programming_language/documentation.md

 ### Data Types:
 MKA uses f32 as its value storage type.
 This means that every thing will be used as a float.

-You can use `1` or `1.0` while using numbers and thye will all be used as f32 without a problem.
+You can use `1` or `1.0` while using numbers and they will all be used as f32 without a problem.
 ```rust
 1.3 + 2
 2.34 + 33.0